XavierXiao/Dreambooth-Stable-Diffusion/README.md

   - [They look like you, but not when you try different styles](#they-look-like-you-but-not-when-you-try-different-styles)
 - [Hugging Face Diffusers](#hugging-face-diffusers)

-# "Dreambooth"
+# The Repo Formerly Known As "Dreambooth"
-## Unfrozen Model Textual Inversion for Stable Diffusion
+## ...but is more correctly described as "Unfrozen Model Textual Inversion for Stable Diffusion"
 ![image](https://user-images.githubusercontent.com/100188076/192390551-cb89364f-af57-4aed-8f3d-f9eb9b61cf95.png)

 ## <a name="notes-by-joe-penna"></a>  Notes by Joe Penna